CAPA Photography Competitions: Promoting Our Content Credential Model

 Closing Comments

-CAPA’s new AI Authentication Standards will help preserve the integrity of our competitions by providing clear guidelines on acceptable AI tool usage while maintaining the distinction between captured photography and synthetic content.
+Our new Content Credential model was designed to help preserve the integrity of our competitions by providing clear guidelines on acceptable AI tool usage while maintaining the distinction between captured photography and synthetic content.
+As technology and Content Credentials are adopted by software and IT firms, we will advise all camera clubs and individual CAPA members

 If you have any questions or concerns in this matter, please do not hesitate in emailing the writer at competitions@capacanada.ca